sampsyo/cs6120/content/blog/2019-10-27-tbjit-type-specialization/index.md

 #### Typed Traces

-Each trace is a basic block that has one entry node.
-The interpreter will only enter this basic block if tye types of the input variables to the block type check.
+Each trace is a basic block that has one entry node and no inner control flow.
+The interpreter will only enter this basic block if the types of the input variables to the block type check.
 This is more efficient than entering the trace and immediately aborting because the incoming types were incorrect.
 In the case of multiple traces, the interpreter has the ability to decide which trace to run based on the input variable types and the trace signature (i.e. the type of each variable as would be given in a C function call).

 #### Linked Traces

 A trace is a single forward path.
-A naive approach would jump back to the interpreter at the end and have the interpreter re-execute the compiled trace.
-A trace can be expanded to include its jump back path if the loop is deemed *type-stable* i.e. the type does not change over most iterations.
+A naive approach would jump back to the interpreter at the end of the trace and have the interpreter re-execute the same compiled trace.
+A trace can be expanded to include its jump back path if the loop is deemed *type-stable* i.e. the type information does not change over consecutive iterations.

-A trace can also jump to another similar trace that has different live-in input types.
-This can occur is there is a particular pattern detected between different traces i.e. input types goes from `int` to `float` to `string`.
+A trace can also jump to another similar trace that has different that uses different input types.
+This can occur is there is a particular pattern detected between different traces i.e. if input types go from `int` to `float` to `string` consistently, we would want to link the three traces together.

 #### Trace Branches